 Since asthma is a disease of chronic inflammation affecting the lung’s air passages.
 Patients with asthma suffer from low-level and persistent inflammation of bronchi and bronchioles even when asthma is not activated.
 During an attack, this inflammation increases resulting in constrictions caused by muscular contractions in bronchial tissue.
 The lungs of an asthma patient become temporarily narrowed resulting in difficulty in breathing.

-A study published in 2014 disclosed that certain CBD receptors such as THC result in reduced muscular spasms.
+A study published in 2014 disclosed that certain cannabinoids such as THC and CBD result in reduced muscular spasms.
 Muscular spasms or bronchospasm is a condition faced by asthma patients.
 Bronchospasm results in contraction and constriction of muscles in the lungs.
 The bronchi or bronchioles are made of smooth muscles, which during an asthma attack contracts, narrows and become inflamed leading to shortness of breath and thinning of air passages.
-According to Dr Jessica Knox, two components that are CBD and alpha-penine found in cannabis strains have muscle spasm relief effect.
+According to Dr. Jessica Knox, two components that are CBD and alpha-penine found in cannabis strains have muscle spasm relief effect.